-Japan food probe widens as 1,400 reportedly fall sickJanuary 9th, 2014 in Health /
+Japan food probe widens as 1,400 reportedly fall sickJanuary 9, 2014 in Medicine & Health / Health

 A probe into pesticide-laced frozen food in Japan has widened, with police interviewing factory workers assigned to a packaging room, reports said Thursday, as the number who have fallen sick reportedly topped 1,400.